 2. Reading Eggs

 Have you ever considered the science behind learning to read?
-The developers of online learning tool Reading Eggs have – and that’s why studies have shown that 91 percent of parents see a “noticeable improvement” in their kids’ reading abilities after using the program.
-While other educational programs build content around what seems like it should work or mimicking teaching strategies already used in the classroom, Reading Eggs is based on scientific research into the process of learning language.
+The developers of the preschool online learning tool Reading Eggs have – and that’s why studies have shown that 91 percent of parents see a “noticeable improvement” in their kids’ reading abilities after using the program.
+While other educational programs build content around what seems like it should work or mimicking teaching strategies already used in the classroom, Reading Eggs is based on scientific research into the process of kids learning a language.
 As early as age 2, children using Reading Eggs can begin exploring read-aloud books, watching videos and playing educational alphabet games that equip them with “pre-reading” skills like identifying letters and sounds.
 By 3, some kids are ready for the original Reading Eggs program, which allows students to learn phonics, sight words and reading skills at their own pace and then practice those skills to develop a strong vocabulary.
+But this isn’t just a kindergarten online learning platform either – it grows with your child, so to speak!
 For kids 7 through 13, Reading Eggspress includes materials on reading comprehension, live games and an online library with more than 2,500 digital books.
 Purchase a six-month subscription or a one-year subscription at a discounted rate to enjoy access to all three levels of the award-winning Reading Eggs learning program.

 - Reading Eggs emphasizes 5 essential keys to reading success in its curriculum.
 Children learn to hear and manipulate sounds, understand the phonics of how letters make sounds, develop a large vocabulary of words whose definition and usage they understand, learn reading comprehension skills and cultivate fluency in reading aloud.